vahidasharief/BankQueryBot-FinSight/README.md

 ## 🧠 Key Strengths
-- 100% Local & Private — no cloud calls, no data leakage.
+- 100% Local .
 - Modular — each bank operates on its own index.
-- Configurable — easily extend to more banks or domains.
+- Configurable — easily extend to more banks or domains by just converting them to embeddings.
-- Interview-ready project — demonstrates RAG design, embeddings, LLM integration, and safe fallbacks.

 ---

 ## 🏁 Summary
-FinSight showcases a real-world RAG workflow implemented end-to-end:
+FinSight is a real world--> RAG workflow implemented end-to-end:
 > **Retrieval (FAISS)** → **Augmentation (context assembly)** → **Generation (Gemma 3 LLM)**

-It’s a perfect example of blending information retrieval with generative AI —
-scalable, auditable, and practical for enterprise banking solutions.

----

-## 📸 Screenshots Placeholder
-*(Add them before committing for visual impact)*
+It’s usefull for people who want to compare differnt banks and get the resolution resolved instantly about policies , required docs etc....